 The Architecture of Keg Mansion

 When Mr McMaster passed away in the early 1880s, the home was purchased by Hart Massey, the very successful agricultural equipment manufacturer.
-The house was named Euclid Hall and at one time had a greenhouse on the south side.
-The Massey family also built one of Canada’s most important entertainment venues, Massey Hall.
+The house was named Euclid Hall and, at one time, had a greenhouse on the south side.
+The Massey family also built one of Canada’s most influential entertainment venues, Massey Hall.

 The Home After the Massey’s

 This historic jewel received heritage status from the city in 1975.
-In the mid-1970s, the mansion became home to The Keg Steakhouse + Bar, and it’s still the restaurant today.
+In the mid-1970s, the mansion became home to The Keg Steakhouse + Bar, which is still the restaurant.